open/close all folders

-- Plain Jane: Thought of by almost everyone in this way, compared to her drop dead gorgeous sisters, though it's primarily down to her being Hollywood Homely and the unfashionable clothes she wore in the earlier series didn't help.
-However from Series 3/4 onwards, the fashions of The Roaring '20s very much suit her look, and she emerges as something of an unconventional beauty.
+- Plain Jane: Thought of by almost everyone in this way, compared to her drop dead gorgeous sisters, though it's primarily down to her looking different (e.g. she has honey-coloured hair compared to their raven black locks) and the unfashionable clothes she wore in the earlier series didn't help.

-- Progressively Prettier: She's supposed to be the unfashionable Plain Jane of her sisters, but as the series goes on and she works on her self-esteem and ambitions, she acquires a modern and flattering sense of fashion and turns out to be actually rather good-looking, although in an adorable-yet-discrete beauty, unlike the kind of beauty of resident Ms. Fanservice Mary.
+- Progressively Prettier: She's supposed to be the unfashionable Plain Jane of her sisters, but as the series goes on and she works on her self-esteem and ambitions, she acquires a modern and flattering sense of fashion and turns out to be actually rather good-looking, although in an adorable-yet-discrete beauty, unlike Mary's Proud Beauty appeal.